jpioug/predictionio-docker/JUPYTER.md

 ### EDA

-To do data analysis, open `templates/predictionio-template-iris/eda.ipynb` on Jupyter Notebook.
+To do data analysis, open `templates/predictionio-template-iris/eda.ipynb` on Jupyter.

 ### Create Model